At a Glance - Four-Sided Shapes

 Now we have a rectangle that has the same area as the parallelogram.
 The area of this rectangle is bh, and therefore, the area of the parallelogram is also bh.
 What a copycat.
 If we let A be the area of the parallelogram, we can express this fact via the formula:

 A = bh

-A rectangle is merely a particular type of parallelogram: it has right angles at all four corners.
+A rectangle is just a particular type of parallelogram: it has right angles at all four corners.
 Since a rectangle is a parallelogram, opposite sides will still have the same length.
-Note that this fact does not work in reverse—not all parallelograms are necessarily rectangles.
+Note that this fact doesn't work in reverse—not all parallelograms are necessarily rectangles.
 Some of them are Virgos.

-The perimeter P of a rectangle is given by the formula
+The perimeter P of a rectangle is given by this formula:

-and the area A of a rectangle is given by the formula
+And the area A of a rectangle is given by this formula:

 A square is a rectangle with all four sides the same length.
 Squares live in very strict, cookie-cutter communities.
-Also, they are restricted in the number of guests they can have in their backyard on weeknights.
+Also, they're restricted in the number of guests they can have in their backyard on weeknights.

 A trapezoid is a four-sided figure with one pair of opposite sides parallel.
 The sides that are parallel to each other are called the bases of the trapezoid.
-That may be a little confusing, as we are used to thinking of a base as being only on the bottom of something, but this feller does indeed have a base on top as well.
+That may be a little confusing, since we're used to thinking of a base as being only on the bottom of something, but this feller does indeed have a base on top as well.
 He's got all his bases covered.

 In the picture below, b1 and b2 are the bases.

 To see the justification for this formula, read about the distributive property and simplifying expressions.
-However, since that will involve a lot of clicking and reading, our hunch is that you will assume we know what we are talking about.
+However, since that'll involve a lot of clicking and reading, our hunch is that you'll assume we know what we're talking about.
 That's perfectly fine, too.
-Good thing we don't get off on pulling your leg.